-The first time I read transcripts of the Apollo "onboard voice" recordings, about 20 years ago, I was knocked out.
+The first time I read transcripts of the Apollo "onboard voice" recordings, back in the 1980s, I was knocked out.
 Like many people, I'd heard and read the public, air-to-ground conversations between Mission Control and the lunar explorers.
 But the onboard voice transcripts were altogether different in content and tone.
 During times when the Apollo astronauts were out of radio contact with the ground, they had a tape recorder running inside their tiny spacecraft, preserving for posterity their private, unguarded conversations.
 As Apollo historian Andrew Chaikin says, reading the transcripts can feel "like being a stowaway inside the spacecraft."

 The transcripts were initially classified (officially, because they included detailed information about Apollo operations), but by the late 1970s they'd been declassified.
 I still recall the excitement of browsing through stacks of documents with the word CONFIDENTIAL crossed out at the top of the page, reading for the first time what the lunar astronauts had actually been saying to each other during their historic flights, when no one else was listening.